hoanganhnh/green-move-be/README.md

 8. **Swagger**: The application includes Swagger, a powerful tool for documenting and testing APIs.
 Swagger UI provides an interactive API documentation that makes it easy for developers to understand and use the API endpoints.

+9. **Vehicle and Location Management**: The application includes a comprehensive API for managing vehicles and locations, with full CRUD operations for both resources.

 These features collectively form a strong foundation for developing production-ready Spring Boot applications, saving development time and effort and ensuring best practices are followed throughout the development process.

 ## Local Development